-In Russia, the epicentre of dashcam culture, police corruption and insurance fraud scams have led to the installation of over one million dash-mounted cameras in private vehicles.
-In the 21st century, cameras have become more user-friendly, easily mountable and crucially; inexpensive, with dash mountable cameras available from £200 upwards.
-The days of pedestrians faking being run over or pre-damaged cars smashing into you for fraudulent insurance claim, are all but a thing of the past in Mother Russia.
+In Russia, the epicentre of dashcam culture, police corruption and insurance fraud scams have led to installing over one million dash-mounted cameras in private vehicles.
+In the 21st century, cameras have become more user-friendly, easily mountable and crucially inexpensive, with mountable dash cameras available from £200 upwards.
+The days of pedestrians faking being run over or pre-damaged cars smashing into you for fraudulent insurance claims are all but a thing of the past in Mother Russia.

 - 22% of owners are over the age of 50.

-- Almost a quarter of people believe driving with a camera on board would improve their driving, whether they appreciated the surveillance or not.
+- Almost a quarter of people believe driving with a camera onboard would improve their driving, whether they appreciated the surveillance or not.

 Much of the impetus for dashcams stems from a practice that has occurred worldwide, wherein a motorist becomes the victim of an attempt to extract payment for an engineered collision.

-- Very difficult to prove without a visual record
+- Very difficult to prove without a visual record.

-- Dashcam provides ultimate eye witness record
+- Dashcam provides the ultimate eyewitness record.

-- Red vs Green Debate Many accidents occur just like the one illustrated below.
+Many accidents occur, as the one illustrated below.

-- In-car dashboard camera removes all doubt
+- In-car dashboard camera removes all doubt.

-- Yet again, a dashcam would irrefutably counter this claim
+- Yet again, a dashcam would irrefutably counter this claim.

-More than simply being legal, in the UK, USA and Australia the perception is that drivers with dashcams reduce liability payouts through a reduction in frivolous and fraudulent claims, and create a safer driving environment.
-After all, no one knows who has a dashboard camera and who is able to capture their careless driving in the event of a collision.
-In the UK, The RAC has responded to public demand by providing a £30 insurance discount to motorists who chose to install a dashcam, a measure that 63% of people think should be a feature of all insurance policies.
+More than simply being legal, in the UK, USA and Australia, the perception is that drivers with dashcams reduce liability payouts by reducing frivolous and fraudulent claims and creating a safer driving environment.
+After all, no one knows who has a dashboard camera and who can capture their careless driving in the event of a collision.
+In the UK, The RAC has responded to public demand by providing a £30 insurance discount to motorists who choose to install a dashcam, a measure that 63% of people think should be a feature of all insurance policies.